 A beautiful way to explore this area of Louisiana is by small watercraft like kayaks.
 Boaters can take their time wafting down the Mississippi River and seeing the area from the water’s edge.
 This avenue gives tourists the chance to explore Venice from a different vantage point.
 For the adventurous, kayak fishing is a great experience.

 Do you want to experience Louisiana in an elaborate fashion?
-Taking a helicopter tour is a splendid way to see the Gulf of Mexico, the Mississippi River, and the edge of the southernmost point in Louisiana.
+A helicopter tour is an awesome way to see the Gulf, the River, and the edge of Louisiana.
 Riders can spot migrating fish and birds as well as viewing the various land types and habitats in an uncommon manner.

 Cypress Grill has a nice little party deck outside the bar and restaurant.
 It sits right on the water and affords guests a lovely sunset view each evening.
 From stew to oysters, this Cajun restaurant offers a variety of dishes using the fresh catch of the day.